-Quicksort is fast, really fast.
-Prof Emara calls it a legendary sorting algorithm.
-It uses a divide-and-conquer approach — for some array and some index , if all the elements to the left of are less than , and all elements to the right are greater than , then we know that arr[x]
+Quicksort is a fast sorting algorithm.
+It uses a divide-and-conquer approach — for an array and an index , if all elements to the left of are less than , and all elements to the right are greater than , then we know A[x]

 is in the correct position.
 We call this index a pivot.

-- Partition: function takes in some array, a low and high position, then returns the index of the pivot.
+- Partition — we take some array, a low and high index, then return the index of the pivot.

 We can take the first element as the pivot.
 Then, we set some left and right indices of the array to sort within.
 We increment left